-Going White - My guide to bleaching using Trionics enzyme developer.
+UPDATED!
+Going White - My guide to bleaching using Trionics enzyme developer, expanded and updated for the 2019 season, including a new navigable table of contents.
 So many folks have asked me to provide guidance about using Trionics that I decided I just had to write it all down once and for all.
 And by “for all” I mean free for all.
 I am providing this booklet in electronic form, for free, right here and only here.
 Keep an eye out, though, this thing is far from finished.
-I intend, in the near future, to make the table of contents navigable, to add an index, and eventually to add a comprehensive styling section about how I curl and style my beard.
-Although this is a free offering, I maintain copyright to the contents and ask that you NOT REPOST this document on other sites.
+I intend, in the near future to add an index, and eventually to add a comprehensive styling section about how I curl and style my beard.
+Although this is a free offering, I maintain copyright to the contents and ask that you NOT REPOST this document on other sites, and do not share direct links to the file.
 Feel free to invite any Santas to come here to download it, though.
 I just want to make sure everyone has access to the most current version.

 ‘Twas the Night Before Christmas, from Santa’s perspective.
 I altered the classic Moore poem to be more appropriate coming from Santa’s lips, using the first person for Santa and giving the original first person the name “Pa”.
 I also recast the sentences that refer to Santa in an elf-like sense—it’s no longer a miniature sleigh, but a magnificent sleigh!
 I have also replaced the pipe with a peppermint stick, but as with the rest, feel free to mix some of this with some of that!
 I hope you enjoy it and get a lot of use from it.
 You are welcome to claim credit for the edits when you are in the role of Santa, but please give credit to me if you are distributing it to Santa groups or reprinting it.
 Thanks!